 In addition to their technical skills and knowledge, drilling fluids engineers must also be able to work in a fast-paced, dynamic environment.
 Drilling operations can be unpredictable, and engineers must be able to adapt quickly to changing circumstances.
 You'll need to be able to prioritize tasks, manage multiple projects simultaneously, and meet tight deadlines.

-rilling fluids engineer school can work for a variety of employers, including oil and gas companies, drilling contractors, and service providers.
+Drilling fluids engineer school can work for a variety of employers, including oil and gas companies, drilling contractors, and service providers.
 They may work onshore or offshore, and may be required to travel to drilling locations for extended periods of time.

 If you're interested in pursuing a career as a drilling fluids engineer, there are several steps you can take to get started.
 First, earn a bachelor's degree in a relevant field such as chemical engineering, petroleum engineering, or mechanical engineering.
 Next, gain practical experience through internships or co-op programs.
 You can also join professional organizations such as the Society of Petroleum Engineers (SPE) or the International Association of Drilling Contractors (IADC) to network with other professionals in the field.